 2.1 Local or national archives?

 The National Archives holds records of the assizes, but local archives will have records of local quarter sessions and petty sessions held at magistrates' courts.
-Search on ARCHON to find the location of local archive offices.
+Use Find an archive to search for the location and contact details of local archive offices.

 Bristol assizes records prior to 1832 are held by Bristol Record Office.
 Other records held in local archives are mentioned in paragraph 4.

 Records from before 1559 are covered by the research guide on General Eyres.

 For records from 1972 see the research guide on Criminal courts in England and Wales from 1972.

 2.3 Using assize records for family history

 Assize records give the name, occupation and place of abode of the accused, but some or all of this information can be unreliable as aliases were often used and other false details were given.
 The place of abode mentioned is often where the crime took place rather than where the accused lived.